List of Volleyball Statistics

 Service errors happen when a player unsuccessfully attempts a serve, and a point is awarded directly to the other team.
 Examples of service errors include when the ball does not make it over the net or goes out of bounds as well as when the server makes a line violation or serves out of rotation.
 Service errors are similar to reception errors except they occur on the other side of the court.

 Total Attempts (TA)

-Total attempts are made up of all the attempts a player can make of getting the ball over the net, successful or unsuccessful.
-Total attempts are calculated by adding up all the kills, erros, and "zero attacks" made by a player.
+Total attempts are made up of every attempt a player can make to get the ball over the net, successful or unsuccessful.
+Total attempts are calculated by adding up all the kills, errors, and “zero attacks” made by a player.
 Total attempts are used in the calculation of hitting percentage.

 Generally not recorded in a box score, zero attacks are attacking hits that result in continued gameplay.
 This means that after a kill attempt, the returning team successfully digs and plays the attack and the normal game flow continues.
 In a zero attack, neither team has yet scored a point.

 What is the most important stat in volleyball?

 While there is no single stat that is more important than the rest, certain stats matter more for certain positions.
 For example, front row players will typically focus on stats such as kills, hitting percentage, and blocking stats.
 Setters may focus on assists and ball handling errors.
 Players who serve and backrow players tend to care more about serve percentage, pass percentage, and ball handling errors.

 The five statistics that count toward a volleyball triple double are aces, assists, blocks, digs, and kills.
 If a player achieves double-digit totals in a match in any three of those five categories, they will be credited with a triple double.